Compare TRADE.COM Versus EASYMARKETS and IC Markets broker accounts.

 Is easyMarkets a con?

-easyMarkets is regulated by Cyprus Securities and Exchange Commission (CySEC), Australian Securities and Investments Commission (ASIC) and have been in business since 2001.
+easyMarkets is regulated by Cyprus Securities and Exchange Commission (CySEC), Australian Securities and Investments Commission (ASIC), Financial Services Authority (FSA), British Virgin Islands Financial Services Commission (BVI) and have been in business since 2001.

 easyMarkets is most definitely not a con as they are regulated by major financial regulators.

 What happens if Trade.com or easyMarkets go bust?

 Trade.com and easyMarkets are regulated which means that as part of their regulatory obligations Trade.com and easyMarkets have to offer a certain level of financial protection to their clients.
 Trade.com and easyMarkets should by law keep client funds separate from Trade.com and easyMarkets funds.
 If either Trade.com or easyMarkets goes bankrupt they should not have access to your money.
 Customers accounts should be segregated.
 A financial services compensation scheme differs from country to country so check this on the Trade.com and easyMarkets websites and regulators.